 Preparing Your Garden For Winter

-By now you’re garden most likely looks a lot like mine.
-Stark and devoid of it’s summer brilliance and spectacular display; but fear not!
-Just like with a good haircut, a well groomed trim can make your garden look tidy now and aide in its overall health and beauty for the Spring season.
+By now your garden most likely looks a lot like mine.
+Stark and devoid of its summer brilliance and spectacular display, but fear not!
+Just like with a good haircut, a well-groomed trim can make your garden look tidy now and aide in its overall health and beauty for the Spring season.
 It’s more than just trimming however, there are many things you can do now that will improve the overall quality of life for your entire garden for years to come including: